Bushmen of the Kalahari: The Ancient Way of Life

 Discover the untamed wilderness of Khaudum and Eastern Namibia, where elephants and lions rule the realm.
 Brace yourself for a real adventure, stripped of infrastructure and enveloped in complete isolation.

-Camping in Eastern Namibia and Khaudum offers a unique experience amidst the wild, where your tent is the only barrier between you and the world of elephants, lions, and the endless savannah.
+Camping in Eastern Namibia and Khaudum offers an experience lingering in the heart of the wild, where your tent is the sole boundary between you and the world of elephants, lions, and the endless savannah.